 When I first started teaching English to adults, I spent a lot of time preparing ESL lesson plans; and I mean a lot of time.
 Because I'm a native English speaker, I'd never had to think about English grammar, idioms, phrasal verbs, time markers, past tense pronunciation, intonation, verb tenses and all the other things that make up the English language.
 I just automatically used them.
 I've been using them for decades!

 So when I studied for my TESOL certification, I had to start thinking about all of these English language components.
-I especially had to think about them in relation to teaching English language learners.
+I especially had to think about them in regard to teaching English language learners.

 At the beginning of my ESL teaching career, much of the time I spent preparing lesson plans was making sure that I thoroughly understood the English language concept I was going to teach.
 I studied numerous ESL grammar books and scoured the internet looking for help to understand the topics well enough to be able to effectively teach them.